Altair59/Altair59/README.md

 I'm a current MS in Info Networking student at CMU :school: :us: and graduated BS in Comp Sci student at UofT :school: 🇨🇦.

-I'm passinate :stuck_out_tongue_closed_eyes: about developing applications that can empower people :muscle: in their daily lives.
+I'm passionate about :stuck_out_tongue_closed_eyes: developing applications that can empower people :muscle: in their daily lives.
 I possess strong skills and a solid background in both front-end and back-end application development and deployment.

 My SDE intern experience spans Canada 🍁, Japan :tokyo_tower:, and China 🐼, where I have collaborated with individuals from diverse cultural backgrounds.
 I thrive in innovative and inclusive environments and am eager to join a new team where I can continue to learn and grow.